-- economic or political instability in foreign markets; - greater difficulty in enforcing contracts and accounts receivable collection, including longer collection periods; - longer sales processes for larger deals, particularly during the summer months or as a result of the COVID-19 pandemic and related travel and gathering restrictions; - changes in regulatory requirements; - difficulties and costs of staffing and managing foreign operations; - the uncertainty of protection for IP rights in some countries; - costs of compliance with foreign policies, laws and regulations and the risks and costs of non-compliance with such policies, laws and regulations; - any disruption in manufacturing or shipping or decreases in demand by channel partners or end-customers, including any such disruption or decreases caused by factors outside of our control such as natural disasters and health emergencies, including earthquakes, fires, power outages, typhoons, floods, pandemics or epidemics such as the COVID-19 pandemic and manmade events such as civil unrest, labor disruption, international trade disputes, international conflicts, terrorism, wars and critical infrastructure attacks; - protectionist policies and penalties, and local laws, requirements, policies and perceptions that may adversely impact a U.S.-headquartered business's sales in certain countries outside of the United States (for example, over the past year, our revenue from sales in China has been insignificant, totaling less than 1% of aggregate revenue, possibly based in part on a preference in China to do business with Chinese businesses over U.S. businesses like Fortinet);

-- costs of complying with, and the risks, reputational damage and other costs of non-compliance with, U.S. or other foreign laws and regulations for foreign operations, including the U.S. Foreign Corrupt Practices Act, the United Kingdom Bribery Act 2010, the General Data Protection Regulation (the "GDPR"), import and export control laws, trade laws and regulations, tariffs and retaliatory measures, trade barriers and economic sanctions: - other regulatory or contractual limitations on our ability to sell our products in certain foreign markets, and the risks and costs of non-compliance; - heightened risks of unfair or corrupt business practices in certain geographies and of improper or fraudulent sales or sales-related arrangements, such as sales "side agreements" to allow return rights, that could disrupt the sales team through terminations of employment or otherwise, and may adversely impact financial results as compared to those already reported or forecasted and result in restatements of financial statements and irregularities in financial statements; - our ability to effectively implement and maintain adequate internal controls to properly manage our international sales and operations; - political unrest, changes and uncertainty associated with terrorism, hostilities, war or natural disasters; - changes in foreign currency exchange rates; - · management communication and integration problems resulting from cultural differences and geographic dispersion; and - changes in tax, tariff, employment and other laws.
+- economic or political instability in foreign markets; - · greater difficulty in enforcing contracts and accounts receivable collection, including longer collection periods; - longer sales processes for larger deals, particularly during the summer months or as a result of the COVID-19 pandemic and related travel and gathering restrictions; - · changes in regulatory requirements; - difficulties and costs of staffing and managing foreign operations; - the uncertainty of protection for IP rights in some countries; - costs of compliance with foreign policies, laws and regulations and the risks and costs of non-compliance with such policies, laws and regulations; - disruption in manufacturing or shipping or decreases in demand by channel partners or end-customers, including any such disruption or decreases caused by factors outside of our control such as natural disasters and health emergencies, including earthquakes, fires, power outages, typhoons, floods, pandemics or epidemics such as the COVID-19 pandemic and manmade events such as civil unrest, labor disruption, international trade disputes, international conflicts, terrorism, wars and critical infrastructure attacks; - protectionist policies and penalties, and local laws, requirements, policies and perceptions that may adversely impact a U.S.-headquartered business's sales in certain countries outside of the U.S. (for example, over the past year, our revenue from sales in China has been insignificant, totaling less than 1% of aggregate revenue, possibly based in part on a preference in China to do business with Chinese businesses over U.S. businesses like Fortinet); - costs of complying with, and the risks, reputational damage and other costs of non-compliance with, U.S. or other foreign laws and regulations for foreign operations, including the U.S. Foreign Corrupt Practices Act, the United Kingdom Bribery Act 2010, the General Data Protection Regulation (the "GDPR"), import and export control laws, trade laws and regulations, tariffs and retaliatory measures, trade barriers and economic sanctions; - other regulatory or contractual limitations on our ability to sell our products in certain foreign markets, and the risks and costs of non-compliance; - heightened risks of unfair or corrupt business practices in certain geographies and of improper or fraudulent sales or sales-related arrangements, such as sales "side agreements" to allow return rights, that could disrupt the sales team through terminations of employment or otherwise, and may adversely impact financial results as compared to those already reported or forecasted and result in restatements of financial statements and irregularities in financial statements; - our ability to effectively implement and maintain adequate internal controls to properly manage our international sales and operations; - political unrest, changes and uncertainty associated with terrorism, hostilities, war or natural disasters; - changes in foreign currency exchange rates; - management communication and integration problems resulting from cultural differences and geographic dispersion; and - changes in tax, tariff, employment and other laws.

-The ongoing effects of the COVID-19 pandemic may enhance the severity and unpredictability of a number of the foregoing risks.
+The ongoing effects of the COVID-19 pandemic may enhance the severity and unpredictability of a number of the foregoing risks, and the risks to our business presented by the COVID-19 pandemic may be more significant and for a longer term in certain international geographies where we do meaningful business.